dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

           * Supervised pre-training
           * Fine-tuning
 * Deploy in production
-     * You might need to go back to the 2nd step of collecting data
+     * You might need to go back to the 2nd step of collecting data and iterate again
+* MLOps (ML Operations)
+     * Ensure reliable and efficient predictions
+     * Scaling
+     * Logging
+     * System monitoring
+     * Model Updates

 -------------------------------------------------